-pkzip25 -add -include=.txt test.zip
+pkzipc -add -include=".txt" test.zip

-If you do not set a default for include in the Configuration file, it's not necessary to specify the include option in your command, only the file pattern.
+If you do not set a default for include in the Configuration file, it is not necessary to specify the include option in your command, only the file pattern.

-For more information on modifying PKZIP's default values through the PKZIP Configuration Settings file, see Chapter 6 - Changing Defaults Using the Configuration File on page 107.
+For more information on modifying PKZIP's default values through the PKZIP Configuration Settings file, see Chapter 6 - Changing Defaults Using the Configuration File on page 133.